Tandberg: Tandbergs Radiofabrikk

 Tandberg tape recorders dominated the Norwegian market, and had a reputation for advanced technology and high quality at reasonable prices.
 It was on Tandberg reel-to-reel machines that President John F. Kennedy recorded many meetings in the Cabinet Room of the White House, including those associated with the Cuban Missile Crisis.

 The Kjelsås factory also started producing TV sets in 1960, and in 1966, a second TV plant was opened in Kjeller in Skedsmo.
-Colour TV's were added to their lineup in 1969.
+Colour TV's were added to its lineup in 1969.
 In 1972, Tandberg purchased Radionette, another large Norwegian electronics firm now focusing on televisions.
-By 1976, TVs were Tandberg's major product and their factories employed 3,500.
+By 1976, TVs were Tandberg's major product and its factories employed 3,500.
 However, that same year a major economic downturn seriously disrupted the company, and by 1978, it was insolvent.
 A shareholder revolt removed Vebjørn Tandberg from control of the company, and he committed suicide in August.
 In December, the company declared bankruptcy.